MattAlexS/PhD/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This is a pesonal repository used to structure my PhD thesis work and associated scripts required to generate figures for my publications.

 <!-- CHAPTER 2 -->
 ## Chapter 2 - Random Point Generation Problems
 ![Alt text](Chapter2/3DSimplexPackingSizes.png "3D Simplex Packing Sizes")